envms/fluentpdo/readme.md

 ### Composer

-The preferred way to install FluentPDO is via [composer](http://getcomposer.org/).
+The preferred way to install FluentPDO is via [composer](http://getcomposer.org/). v1.1.x will be the last until the release of 2.0, so we recommend using 1.1.* to ensure no breaking changes are introduced.

 Add in your `composer.json`:

 	"require": {
 		...
-		"fpdo/fluentpdo": "dev-master"
+		"fpdo/fluentpdo": "1.1.*"
 	}

 then update your dependencies with `composer update`.